Dimensions of Wellness

 Financial Wellness includes the process of discovering and maintaining a balance between personal, social, and vocational goals in your life.
 It is having an understanding of your financial situation and taking care of it in such a way that you are prepared for financial changes.
 Maintaining that balance consists of being comfortable with where your money comes from and where it is going.
 It involves taking advantage of opportunities to learn money management skills that will enhance satisfaction and enjoyment in your life.
 It is the awareness of your own strengths and skills, in addition to the time and financial commitment necessary to pursue the lifestyle of your choice.

-Below are some UMB, local, and national financial wellness resources.
+Below are some UMB financial wellness resources.

 Student Financial Aid and Education